 Anyone affected by the Kragle is completely frozen in place.
 The Big Bad's plan was to inflict this on the whole universe so that nobody would be able to mess up his stuff.

-This also happens to Emmet after he fall off the edge of the universe
+This also happens to Emmet after he falls off the edge of the universe.

 Despite drawing another face on, GCBC sadly isn't back to the same person he was before.